PhilippElhaus/Exchange-Rate-Server/README.md

 ## Built with .NET 4.7.2 on WPF

-The *Exchange Rate Server* casts latest **Rates & Changes (1h, 24h, 7d, 30d)** and on request historic info via a WebSocketServer on the Network.
+The *Exchange Rate Server* casts latest **Rates & Changes (1h, 24h, 7d, 30d)** and on request historic info via a WebSocket server on the network.
-Auto-generates pairs based on the addition of new Currencies by manual input or WebSocket request.
+Auto-generates pairs based on the addition of new currencies by manual input or WebSocket request.
 Casts updates every 3secs.

 * Ideal for Windows Server
-* Access via Tray Icon
+* Access via tray icon
-* Low Resource Usage
+* Low resource usage

-To add a new Currency via a Websocket Client *CURRENCY.CURRENCY* (e.g. CURRENCY.CHF) to the Websocket Server.
+To add a new currency via a Websocket client *CURRENCY.CURRENCY* (e.g. CURRENCY.CHF) to the WebSocket server.

-To request recorded rates of up to three hours, send *HISTORY.CURRENCY* (e.g. HISTORY.CHF) to the WebSocket Server.
+To request recorded rates of up to three hours, send *HISTORY.CURRENCY* (e.g. HISTORY.CHF) to the WebSocket server.

 <img src="shot_A.png" width="350">
 <img src="shot_B.png" width="350">